DataDog/documentation/content/en/security/cspm/detection_rules.md

 ## Set notification targets for detection rules

 You can send real-time notifications when a new misconfiguration is detected in your environment by adding notification targets.
-The complete list of notification options are:
+The available notification options are:

 - [Slack][14]
 - [Jira][15]